bvpelt/fract/src/components/blockquote/README.md

 ---
-label: Startgids
+label: Blockquote
 ---

 A blockquote consists of
-- a heading
+- a heading describing the quote
 - a real quota, the cite